• Home »

 Strengthen Collection Efforts

 Instead of treating all customers the same, companies can focus their energy where it’s most needed, on accounts with higher risk.
+A survey indicates that 73% of small and medium-sized businesses in the US are negatively impacted by late payments, which leads to cash flow challenges and strained supplier relationships.

 Build Trust with Lenders and Investors

 An accurate aging report signals financial discipline, which can boost credibility when applying for loans or seeking outside funding.
+The default rate on payment obligations in the US is 1.006%, reflecting the financial strain on businesses and the importance of diligent credit management.

 How It’s Calculated